alexandragibbon/StatProg-HHU/termpaper/termpaper_info.md

     - 60% of grade
     - Dates: **January 30 and 31**

-Please book your 20 minute slot until **January 17** here: **XXX insert link XXX**
+Please book your 40 minute slot per group until **January 17** here: **The link to the booking system will be published at the beginning of January.**

-XXX Hinweis, dass Gruppen hintereinander buchen sollen?
-XXX
+Please note: Per group, only one time slot should be booked.
+The two individual oral exams will take place consecutively within the 40 minute slot.

 # Assignment (Term Paper)